100-year-old veteran of Normandy landings receives honorary degree

 “We shall not meet Jim’s like again.”

+University pro-chancellor Iain Torrance also read out a personal message from the Queen recognising Mr Glennie’s wartime service, his support for the Gordon Highlanders Museum, and his dedication to educating others about the Second World War.

+The message concluded: “We are all forever in your debt.
+My husband and I will be raising a glass to you on October 14.”

-Mr Glennie then moved through the church to the university war memorial, where he laid a wreath and a piper played the lament Sleep, Dearie, Sleep.
+Following the ceremony Mr Glennie moved through the church to the university war memorial, where he laid a wreath and a piper played the lament Sleep, Dearie, Sleep.

 The wreath was inscribed with the words “RIP chums” and the Scots word “Bydand” – meaning “steadfast” – which is the motto of the Gordon Highlanders.